microsoft/community-content/SeasonOfAI-S2-Copilots/client-server-app-vs-copilot-dotnet.md

 1. Open Visual Studio.
 2. Select `Create a new project`.
 3. Search for the template named `Blazor WebAssembly Standalone App` and press `Next`.

+> NOTE: If you cannot find this template, look at the [Blazor docs](https://dotnet.microsoft.com/learn/aspnet/blazor-tutorial/install).

 4. In the `Configure your new project` window, change the name to `CarCatalog`.
 5. Select a location for the new project, then press `Next`.
 6. In the `Additional information` window, unselect the checkbox `Include sample pages`.